As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Hot spots are red, typically moist, patches of hair loss due to irritation.
 They can occur anywhere on the dog, but are most common behind the ears and on the rear end/hip area.

+The area will be inflamed, may have matted hair over it or around it, and may have a purulent discharge and foul smell.
 Untreated, hot spots will make your dog miserable as they are painful and extremely itchy.
 The spot will also likely grow in size as it continues to irritate your dog.
-Though a hot spot is not an emergency, it is urgent as the spot and the underlying cause will need to be addressed and treated.

-2. External Parasites (mites and fleas)
+2. Parasites (mites and fleas)

 3. Fungal Infection (Ringworm)